x0reaxeax/Mafia-FPS-Crippler/README.md

 ## Usage
 Have Mafia running, run the program and press `ENTER` to spawn a new thread.
-Repeat until your FPS drops in half.
+Repeat until your FPS drops in half (usually up to the amount of your available processor threads).
 When done, type `'x'` and press `ENTER` to free the running threads.

 ## Benchmark